-- promote children's welfare and safeguarding - ensure every pupil has access to the full time education to which they are entitled - ensure that pupils succeed whilst at school - ensure that pupils have access to the widest possible range of opportunities when they leave school
+- promote children's welfare and safeguarding - ensure every pupil has access to the full-time education to which they are entitled - ensure that pupils succeed whilst at school - ensure that pupils have access to the widest possible range of opportunities when they leave school

 For children to gain the greatest benefit from their education it is vital that they attend school.
-Your child should be at school, on time, every day unless the reason for absence is unavoidable.
+Your child should be at school, on time, every day.